Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 You can experiment with different types or levels of project management tools with them and see what works for them.

-There are just multiple factors working here like size of your team, scale of your projects, nature of the project collaborations, communication style etc.
+There are just multiple factors working here, like the size of your team, the scale of your projects, the nature of the project collaborations, communication style, etc.

-However, the idea is to make your communication easier, faster and simpler, and more importantly transparent.
+However, the idea is to make your communication easier, faster, simpler, and, more importantly, transparent.
 So choose the tool accordingly.

-One of the most important and concerned questions arises with investment of the project management tool –
+One of the most important and concerning questions arises with an investment in the project management tool –

-Are the productivity benefits of the tool more than the time, money and efforts spent on it?
+Are the productivity benefits of the tool more than the time, money, and effort spent on it?

-When you see for a short-term, introducing a new project management tool in the workflow is going to need a lot of adjustments, adaptations, time and money as well.
+When you see for the short term, introducing a new project management tool in the workflow will also need a lot of adjustments, adaptations, time, and money.

-However, what you must look for is whether or not it is the right solution for growing your projects exponentially or not.
+However, it would be best to see whether it is the right solution for exponentially growing your projects.

-You need to see it working on the long-term basis and making the system pay itself for the software cost.
+You need to see it working long-term and making the system pay itself for the software cost.

-The idea is to find the balance of what you are investing and what you’re getting from the project management tool in terms of time, money and value.
+The idea is to find the balance between what you are investing and what you get from the project management tool regarding time, money, and value.

 A lot of project managers and businesses feel skeptical about buying a project management software company that won’t let them use the full software for a trial period.